zhousarah/azure-compute-docs/articles/container-instances/container-instances-vnet.md

 ### Example

 The following example deploys a third container group to the same subnet created previously.
-Using an Apline Linux image, it verifies communication between itself and the first container instance.
+Using an Alpine Linux image, it verifies communication between itself and the first container instance.

 > [!NOTE]
 > Due to rate limiting in effect for pulling public Docker images like the Alpine Linux one used here, you may receive an error in the form: